MartinRovang/nnUNet_MedSeg/README.md

 3. **<u><b>Pretraining Files</b></u>**: For a more robust model, users should fine-tune an existing model by adding more data."
 4. **<u><b>Docker Image</b></u>**: Contains essential software that the script relies upon, including Pytorch version 2.0.0, CUDA version 11.8, and the nnUNet model.

+## Docker Image Directory

+This directory contains a Docker image designed to consolidate the necessary software tools for this script.
+Once loaded onto the user's system, it streamlines the entire process.

 ## Training Directory

 The training directory houses various subfolders essential for the seamless execution of the nnUNet.
 The structure is visualized in the provided image.
 Users should mainly interact with `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
 It's pivotal to **copy** datasets into `Input_nnUNet_train`, as the script will format the data for the nnUNet.